odow/StochOptFormat/README.md

 `x`, the number of newspapers to buy at a cost \$1/newspaper.
 In the second stage, the uncertain demand of `d` newspapers is realized, and the agent sells `u` newspapers at a price of \$1.50/newspaper, with the constraint that `u = min{x, d}`.
-The demand is a either 10 units with probability 0.4, or 14 units with probability 0.6.
+The demand is either 10 units with probability 0.4, or 14 units with probability 0.6.

 ### Vocabulary

-Here we briefly summarize the important terms used by StochOptFormat; we direct the reader to [1] for more information.
+Here, we briefly summarize the important terms used by StochOptFormat; we direct the reader to [1] for more information.
 Note that some of our terms differ slightly from [1].
 The act of formalizing a data structure has clarified some of our earlier ideas.

 - Nodes

   A policy graph is made up of nodes.
-Each node correspond to a point in time at which the agent makes a decision.
+Each node corresponds to a point in time at which the agent makes a decision.

   In our example, there are two nodes: `first_stage` and `second_stage`.